dzimiks/TetrisAI/README.md

 ### TetrisBot

 Here is implemented AI Bot player.
 The main function plays a game automatically (with visualization).
+You can set speed in main function.

 ### TetrisTester